dusty/grid_attachment/README.txt

 Summary

    GridAttachment is a GridFS plugin for MongoDB ORMs.
-Right now it supports MongoMapper and MongoODM.
+   Right now it supports MongoMapper, MongoODM, and Mongomatic.

    Support is built in for rack_grid and rack_grid_thumb to generate URLS and thumbnails:
      http://github.com/dusty/rack_grid
      http://github.com/dusty/rack_grid_thumb

+   You can pass in a File or a Hash as received by Sinatra on file uploads.

 Installation